big-andy-coates/populace/populace-core/README.md

 ### Visitors

 The visitors you pass to the `walk` function will be called back as each non-filtered field and element is visited.
-The visitor can mutate the value of the field/mutator if required, using the `setValue` methods on the supplied `FieldInfo`/`ElementInfo` instance.
+The visitor can mutate the value of the field or element if required, using the `setValue` method.

 Visitors are are passed to the `walk` method: